GreXLin85/blogql/README.md

 # BlogQL
 This project is just an simple blog project works with GraphQL.
-I made this project for learning GraphQL and iIthink I had good job.
+I made this project for learning GraphQL and I think I had good job.

 ## Running Project